jon-heard/obsidian-inline-scripts/README.md

 | ^age&nbsp;([0-9]+)$ | return&nbsp;"I&nbsp;am&nbsp;"&nbsp;+&nbsp;$1&nbsp;+&nbsp;"&nbsp;years&nbsp;old."; |  This shortcut's Test string has some advanced regex.
 There are plenty of references and tutorials for regex online if it's not clear.
 Notice the parenthesis `(`, `)`.
 These collect whatever is recognized within them and put them into a variable.
 The first parenthesis make variable `$1`, a second parenthesis would make the variable `$2`, and so on.
 These variables are available to the Expansion string.
 In this case the Expansion string _does_ reference variable `$1`.
 The result of this shortcut is: if the user types `;;age 3;` (or `!!age 3!` on mobile) the shortcut expands to `I am 3 years old.`  If the user types `;;age 21;` (or `!!age 21!`), the expansion produces `I am 21 years old.` |

 ### Empty Test strings
-If you add a shortcut with an empty Test string, then that shortcut's Expansion string will be prepended to the Expansion string of any shortcut after it.
+If you add a shortcut with an empty Test string, then that shortcut's Expansion string will be added to the top of the Expansion string for all shortcuts after it.
 This feature lets you write helper shortcuts that other shortcuts can use.

 Here is an example:
 | Test  | Expansion |